mpatacchiola/blog/_posts/2017-02-11-dissecting-reinforcement-learning-5.markdown

 layout: post
 title:  "Dissecting Reinforcement Learning-Part.5"
 date:   2017-02-11 10:00:00 +0000
 description: This blog series explains the main ideas and techniques used in reinforcement learning.
-In this post Evolutionary aglorithms intuition and classification, Genetic Algorithm for policy estimation.
+In this post Evolutionary aglorithms intuition and classification, Genetic Algorithms operators, Genetic Algorithm in reinforcement learning, Genetic Algorithms for policy estimation.
 It includes complete Python code.
 author: Massimiliano Patacchiola
 comments: false
 published: false